filecoin-project/filecoin-docs/docs/community/contribute/grammar-formatting-and-style.md

 > The collateral for this storage deal is five FIL.

-> I generated ⨎100 as a storage miner last month!
+> I generated ⨎100 as a storage provider last month!

 > My wallet has thirty filecoin.

 Examples of discouraged usage:

-> Filecoin rewards miners with Filecoin.
+> Filecoin rewards storage providers with Filecoin.

 > There are many ways to participate in the filecoin community.